 Opening an online business can be a fantastic way to achieve your personal financial goals.
 It can come with less risk and cost than opening a physical business.
 But, it still takes a lot of dedication, time, and usually a financial investment to get your online business up and running.

 Here are some questions you can ask yourself to gauge your readiness.
 See if you’re ready to launch or if there are other areas you can prepare as you plan to open a business.

 What is a good business to start?

 The best business to start is one that serves a specific need with sufficient demand.
 Beyond that, there is no one correct answer.
 There are thousands of different industries that support the global economy.

 The next best business to start is one with a product you can easily sell.
 Some businesses will have high barriers to entry, like starting a new airline.
 Others will be easily replicable which can make it hard to stand out from the competition.

 In general, knowledge commerce can be a great field to start a business in.
 Many people have unique knowledge and expertise that can be turned into online courses, coaching, or membership communities.

 Plus, by selling digital products, you don’t need to invest in physical things like a storefront, manufacturing, or inventory.
 This can reduce the costs to get started.
 That’s why so many people decide to create and sell online courses as their ticket to opening a business.

 When starting any business, make sure to do market research.
 Get a solid understanding of the size of the addressable market, the cost of substitutions, margins and profitability.
-These data points will help you make the best decisions for your business.
+These data points will help with your investment research to help you understand if it's worth jumping into the industry.
+Then, they will help you make the best decisions for your business.

 What do I need to open an online business?